roman-milk/roman-milk.github.io/alpha-male-cuckold.md

+===

- ****** Alpha Male Cuckold ****** byGotBacon© I slowly slide his hard cock up in my pussy.
+I slowly slide his hard cock up in my pussy.
 I squeeze it and it slides in me.
 Halfway in he flexes and I scream out and cum.
 He looks at me and smiles.
 I drop hard and his cock hits my cervix.
 I scream and cum again.

  "Oh baby.
 My pussy is so sensitive.
 You make me cum so easy.
 You cock is poking into my cervix now.
 It's where I want you cum to go."